dekay2323/hangman/readme.md

 		- If we had turns could use url
 		/show/1?turn=2
 	- SPIKE to figure out how to return clean json instead of all the method calls in the builder
+	- Return json for logic
+	- Muddling of controllers is unnecessary